mir-dataset-loaders/mirdata/docs/source/contributing.rst

 docstring_inherit
 -----------------
-This decorator is used for children of the Dataset object, and copies the Attributes from the parent class to the docstring of the child.
+This decorator is used for children of the Dataset class, and copies the Attributes from the parent class to the docstring of the child.
 This gives us clear and complete docs without a lot of copy-paste.

 copy_docs
 ---------
-This decorator is used mainly for a dataset's ``load_`` functions, which are attached to a loader's Dataset object.
+This decorator is used mainly for a dataset's ``load_`` functions, which are attached to a loader's Dataset class.
 The attached function is identical, and this decorator simply copies the docstring from another function.

 coerce_to_bytes_io/coerce_to_string_io